 Though the vaccine has been developed and tested more quickly than usual, Hartman said the process has been safe.
 "It doesn't appear that any corners have been cut," he said.
 "It's moving swiftly, but not too quickly."

-Hartman also oversees studies of an experimental antibody treatment for COVID-19 at UW Hospital.
-He has led the hospital’s delivery of convalescent plasma, which uses antibodies from recovered patients to treat those struggling with infections.
+Hartman is also overseeing studies of an experimental antibody treatment for COVID-19 at UW Hospital.
+He has led the hospital's delivery of convalescent plasma, which uses antibodies from recovered patients to treat those struggling with infections.

 Once enrollment in the AstraZeneca study is done, it's possible UW Health might be part of other COVID-19 vaccine trials.
 “We would be well poised to launch a second one," Parnell said.

 The AstraZeneca vaccine uses a virus that causes common colds in chimpanzees, engineered to be harmless and contain the genetic sequence that encodes for a spike protein on the surface of the coronavirus.
 The protein primes the immune system to attack the virus if it later enters the body.